vbenjs/vue-vben-admin/docs/src/en/guide/project/standard.md

 ### lefthook

-One issue is that the check will verify all code, but we only want to check the code we are committing.
+One issue is that the check would verify all code, but in practice we usually only want to check the code being committed.
 This is where lefthook comes in.

-The most effective solution is to perform Lint checks locally before committing.
-A common practice is to use lefthook to perform a Lint check before local submission.
+The most effective solution is to perform lint checks locally before committing.
+A common practice is to use lefthook to perform checks before local submission.

 The project defines corresponding hooks inside `lefthook.yml`: